-■ Built-in Memory and Memory Card Data Handling Precautions
+Built-in Memory and Memory Card Data Handling Precautions

 - Whenever copying memory contents to your computer, you should copy the DCIM folder and all of its contents.
 A good way to keep track of multiple DCIM folders it to change their names to dates or something similar after you copy them to your computer.
 If you later decided to return a DCIM folder to the camera, however, be sure to change its name back to DCIM.
 The camera is designed to recognize only a root file with the name DCIM.
-Note the camera also will not be able to recognize the folders inside the DCIM folder unless they have the names they originally had when you copied them from the camera to your computer. - Folders and files must be stored in accordance with the "Memory Folder Structure" shown on page 93 in order for the camera to be able to recognize them correctly.
+Note the camera also will not be able to recognize the folders inside the DCIM folder unless they have the names they originally had when you copied them from the camera to your computer. - Folders and files must be stored in accordance with the "Memory Folder Structure" shown on page 94 in order for the camera to be able to recognize them correctly. - You also can use a PC card adapter or a memory card reader/writer to access camera files directly from the camera's memory card.